-The directors complied with their duties at all times
+The directors complied with their fiduciary duties at all times

-63. In approving the declaration of the 2013 dividend, the directors properly exercised their power under the common law, the articles and by-laws of SCI and ss.
+- 65. In approving the declaration of the 2013 dividend, the directors properly exercised their power under the common law, the articles and by-laws of SCI, and ss.
 42, 43(1) and 102(1) of the CBCA.
 It is undisputed that the declaration and payment of the 2013 dividend accorded with both of the requirements in s.
 42 of the CBCA.
 First, SCI was solvent at the time of the declaration of the dividend and it would remain so after the payment of the dividend.
-Second, after the payment of the dividend the realizable value of SCI's assets exceeded the aggregate of its liabilities and the stated capital of all classes of its shares.

-- 64. The directors complied with their fiduciary duty to SCI by taking into account the fact that the payment of the dividend would satisfy the requirements of s.
+Second, after the payment of the dividend the realizable value of SCI's assets exceeded the aggregate of its liabilities and the stated capital of all classes of its shares. - 66.
+The directors complied with their fiduciary duty to SCI by taking into account the fact that the payment of the dividend would satisfy the requirements of s.
 42 of the CBCA.
-In addition to considering the solvency test in that provision, SCI's directors and Bird: - received and considered extensive information about the performance of SCI and its progress in achieving the goals set out in Project Matrix; - knew that as a result of the divestitures of real estate assets SCI had cash on hand that was surplus to its contemplated requirements and, as a result, that the health of the continuing business of SCI would not be impaired by the payment of a dividend; and - specifically obtained a solvency certificate from management confirming the solvency of SCI both before and after the payment of the 2013 dividend. - 65.
+In addition to considering the solvency test in that provision, SCI's directors and Bird: - received and considered extensive information about the performance of SCI and its progress in achieving the goals set out in Project Matrix; - knew that as a result of the divestitures of real estate assets SCI had cash on hand that was surplus to its contemplated requirements and, as a result, that the health of the continuing business of SCI would not be impaired by the payment of a dividend; and

+- specifically obtained a solvency certificate from management confirming the solvency of SCI both before and after the payment of the 2013 dividend. - 67.
 It was, at the same time, reasonable for the directors to believe that the cash that SCI had on hand after the sales of the real estate assets was surplus to its contemplated requirements and that, as a result, the payment of the dividend would not impair the health of the continuing business of SCI in any way that would enure to the detriment of the shareholders and other stakeholders.
-The decision to approve the dividend in these circumstances was a legitimate exercise of business judgment on the part of the directors. - 66.
-In any event, the scope of the fiduciary duty owed by SCI's directors to the beneficiaries of the Plan did not extend to the directors' business decisions made in the best interests of the corporation, such as the payment of a dividend.
-The directors of a corporation owe a fiduciary duty to the beneficiaries of the corporate pension plan only in respect of functions related to the administration of that plan.
-Morneau wrongly asserts in its claim that the SCI's directors' fiduciary duty extends to all decisions that directors take in fulfilling their duties to the corporation. - 67.
-In approving the 2013 dividend, the directors owed no fiduciary or other duty to the beneficiaries of the Plan.
-Directors owe a statutory duty to act in the best interests of the corporation.
-Morneau improperly asserts the best interests of the corporation primarily from the point of view of the Plan beneficiaries.
+The decision to approve the dividend in these circumstances was a legitimate exercise of business judgment on the part of the directors. - 68.
+In approving the 2013 dividend, the directors owed no fiduciary or other duty to SCI's creditors.
+Directors owe a statutory duty to act in the best interests of the corporation of which they are directors.
+The Litigation Trustee improperly asserts the best interests of the corporation primarily from the point of view of trade creditors.
 These comprise only one stakeholder group, and it is not their interest exclusively, or in ordinary circumstances at all, to which directors must have regard in exercising their duties in the corporation's best interests.
-A corporation's interests are not co-extensive with the interests of pension beneficiaries.
-Contrary to the position that Morneau pleads in its statement of claim, the SCI directors were not obliged in this situation to follow any special process or otherwise to justify the exercise of their discretion.

-68. Even supposing the directors of SCI owed a duty to the Pensioners in considering and declaring the 2013 dividend, which is denied, it was reasonable for the directors to believe that the Pensioners' interests would not be impaired by the payment of the 2013 dividend, in particular because SCI retained assets whose value was, by a considerable margin, more than adequate to satisfy the liabilities it had in late 2013.
+A corporation's interests are not co-extensive with the interests of its creditors. - 69.
+Even supposing a duty was owed to the creditors, which is denied, it was reasonable for the directors to believe that the creditors' interests would not be impaired by the payment of the dividend, in particular because SCI retained assets whose value was, by a considerable margin, more than adequate to satisfy the liabilities it had in late 2013.
 The decision to approve the dividend was accordingly a legitimate exercise of business judgment on the part of the directors.